Details about the Tree (perhaps more than you wanted to know)

 Tuesday night was Bidding Night.
 It is always an exciting night.
 There were so many people that were intrigued by the tree.
 We are thrilled that the couple that purchased the tree is in love with it.
 They are so excited that they get to take it home after the Festival.
 The Festival of Trees really is an amazing event!

 I just want to take a moment to thank all those that helped make this possible.
 I have an amazingly supportive family.
 You each played an important role of making this become a reality.
 Thank you to my husband Dave who is always supportive of my many ideas.
 We are so blessed to have so many people that love and support us.
 We feel blessed that we were able to create a beautiful tribute to Daniel and give to a good cause such as Primary Children's Medical Center at the same time.

-A $30 donation powers a site like Daniel's for one month.
-Help keep CaringBridge online for them and for you.
+A $30 donation to CaringBridge powers Daniel's site for one month.
+Will you make a gift to help ensure that this site stays online for them and for you?